operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

 * [Additional Ansible debug](../user-guide.md#additional-ansible-debug)
 * [Testing Ansible Operators with Molecule](testing_guide.md#testing-ansible-operators-with-molecule)

-### Using k8s_status Ansible module with `up local`
+### Using k8s_status Ansible module with `run --local`
-This section covers the required steps to using the `k8s_status` Ansible module with `operator-sdk up local`.
+This section covers the required steps to using the `k8s_status` Ansible module with `operator-sdk run --local`.
 If you are unfamiliar with managing status from the Ansible Operator, see the [proposal for user-driven status management][manage_status_proposal].

-If your operator takes advantage of the `k8s_status` Ansible module and you are interested in testing the operator with `operator-sdk up local`, then you will need to install the collection locally.
+If your operator takes advantage of the `k8s_status` Ansible module and you are interested in testing the operator with `operator-sdk run --local`, then you will need to install the collection locally.

 ```sh